Abdus-Samee/portfolio/_pages/index.md

 ## Introduction

-I built this website in order to showcase my works and passion.
-I wrote about projects I made basically about programming and related questions so that people can reach out to me in any case.
+Hello.
+This is Abdus Samee.
+I’m pursuing my B.Sc. degree in Computer Science & Engineering(CSE) from Bangladesh Engineering & Technology(BUET).
+I’m currently in the fifth semester.
+I built this website in order to showcase my works.

 I have provided links to my various sites.
-So use them if necessary and do give them a visit!
+Do give them a visit!

 <hr/>